LINKS TO THE 2023 DAY OF REMEMBRANCE

 The theme of the program is "Reparatory Justice: Together We Rise," bringing awareness to the public about the Japanese American community's redress and reparations movement and the importance of being in solidarity with other communities in their struggles for justice and reparations today.

-NOC proudly announces guest speaker Valentin Lopez, Chair of the Amah Mutsun Tribal Band, one of three historic tribes that are recognized as Ohlone.
-Recently, the Amah Mutsun Tribal Band has been involved in the fight to protect the environmental health of the region, particularly Juristac, sacred lands that have great historic significance to the Amah Mutsun.
+Update: Mr. Valentin Lopez, Chairperson of the Amah Mutsun Tribal Band, had an unexpected event this week and had to change his plans to speak.
+He enthusiastically recommended Professor Veronica Martinez, a member of the Amah Mutsun Land Trust Board of Directors, to take his place.
+Recently, the Amah Mutsun Tribal Band has been involved in the fight to protect the environmental health of the region, particularly Juristac sacred lands that have great historic and cultural significance to the Amah Mutsun.

 Also featured are performances by San Jose Taiko and the traditional candlelight procession through Japantown.
 The candle lighting ceremony and procession through Japantown will honor those who were incarcerated in the concentration camps.

 Seating is limited.
-Masks recommended.
+Masks are recommended.
 This event is free of charge but donations are welcome.

 In this trailer for the 2023 San Jose Day of Remembrance, Satomi Susie Yasui talks about how she and her family encountered racism in the years after their release from WWII Japanese American prison camps.